jorchard/NeuroCogDemos/learn-git/workflows.md

 # do your local git stuff
 git push origin master
 ```
-- to save yourself from having to retype your login and password, run the following line of code.
+To save yourself from having to retype your login and password, run the following line of code.
 After the next time you enter your credentials, it will remember them.
 ```sh
 git config --global credential.helper store
 ```